How Windmills Generate Energy

 Mold Release Agents for the Energy Industry

 Mold release agents are essential in the creation of wind turbines, as they’re used in the blade design process.
-Solvent– and water-based release agents are in demand in this industry to ensure proper release of components that are larger, such as the blades used on large turbines.
+Solvent– and water-based release agents are in demand in this industry to ensure the proper release of components that are larger, such as the blades used on large turbines.
 W.N.
 SHAW & CO. works with windmill and wind turbine manufacturers and designers to create safe and durable windmills.
 Our solutions offer flexibility, durability, simple application and cost-effectiveness.
 Contact us to learn more about our products.